71 DIY Christmas Decorations Anyone Can Make

 Christmas ribbon bauble

 Use large styrofoam floral balls to create these easy DIY Christmas decorations.
 Simply stick mini Christmas ribbons onto the surface of the ball and glue a loop of string at the top for the hanger.
-Mix and match the ribbon to coordinate with your existing holiday decor.

 Pasta noodle Christmas trees